North East Line: Rolling stock

 The NEL's rolling stock has six-car electric multiple unit (EMU) trains, with four doors per side on each carriage, and can accommodate up to 1,920 passengers per trainset.
 Twenty-five first-generation Alstom Metropolis C751A trains were ordered, built in France by Alstom in 2000 and 2001.
 An additional 18 second-generation Alstom Metropolis C751C trains, an updated version of the C751A, were delivered to Singapore beginning in July 2014 and were built in Shanghai between 2014 and 2016.
-To increase the line extension's passenger capacity, an additional six third-generation Alstom Metropolis C851E trains were ordered; the first trainset arrived in Singapore on 4 April 2021.
-The C851E is built in Barcelona, beginning in 2020.
+To increase the line extension's passenger capacity, an additional six third-generation Alstom Metropolis C851E trains were ordered.
+Built in Barcelona, the first trainset arrived in Singapore on 4 April 2021 and entered service on 28 July 2023.

 The automatic trains are controlled by an operations control centre (OCC) at Sengkang Depot.
 The fleet's brake systems permit smooth, quiet stopping.
 Train speeds can reach 100 km/h.
 Safety features include closed-circuit television cameras for train interiors and a passenger emergency communications system which allows communication between passengers and the OCC.
 The trains have wide seats and dedicated space for wheelchair users.